yamakenth/odin-recipes/README.md

 # Odin Recipes
-> This is a web site containing multiple recipe web pages.
+> This is a web site containing multiple recipe web pages. source: https://www.allrecipes.com/
 ## General Information:
 - Main index page with links to a few recipes
 - Individual recipe page which contains the recipe's name, an image of the finished dish, a description of the dish, a list of ingredients, and a list of steps